jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS.md

 * **ESLint:** A highly pluggable static analysis tool (linter) for identifying and fixing problematic patterns in JavaScript and TypeScript code.
 The configuration will include recommended rule sets like `eslint:recommended` and `@typescript-eslint/recommended` to catch common bugs, enforce best practices (e.g., disallowing unused variables), and improve code quality.
 * **Prettier:** An opinionated code formatter that enforces a consistent style by parsing code and re-printing it with its own rules.
 It eliminates all arguments about style by taking formatting decisions out of the developer's hands.
 Prettier will be configured to work alongside ESLint, where Prettier handles all formatting rules, and ESLint focuses on code-quality rules.
-* **JavaScript Standard Style (`standard`):** As an alternative to a manual ESLint and Prettier setup, this template strongly recommends using **JavaScript Standard Style**.
-It is a linter, formatter, and style guide all in one, with a key advantage: it is "zero-configuration".
-This simplicity is exceptionally AI-friendly.
-Complex, project-specific ESLint configurations create a nuanced set of rules that an AI might struggle to adhere to perfectly.
-In contrast,
-   `standard` provides a single, non-negotiable set of rules for the entire project.
-When an AI generates code, a simple, deterministic command (`standard --fix`) can bring the new code into perfect compliance.
-This simplifies the feedback loop for AI-generated code, making it a strategic choice to improve the success rate of AI-assisted development.
 * **EditorConfig:** An `.editorconfig` file will be included at the root to help maintain consistent coding styles (like indentation and line endings) across various editors and IDEs.

 ### **3.2 Automated Quality Gates: Pre-commit Hooks with Husky and lint-staged**